HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 2/US06/01.requirements-engineering/US006-requirements.md

 ### 1.4.
 Found out Dependencies

 * There is a dependency on "US005 - Build a station" as there must be at least one created station in order to upgrade it.
+* There is a dependency on "US007 - List all the Stations" as the station containing the building to use as an upgraded will be chosen from a list of stations.

 ### 1.5 Input and Output Data